Sharcoux/slider/README.md

-  thumbTintColor='darkcyan'         // The color of the slider's thumb thumbStyle={undefined}            // Override the thumb's style trackStyle={undefined}            // Override the tracks' style vertical={false}                  // If true, the slider will be drawn vertically inverted={false}                  // If true, min value will be on the right, and max on the left enabled={true}                    // If false, the slider won't respond to touches anymore
+  thumbTintColor='darkcyan'         // The color of the slider's thumb thumbStyle={undefined}            // Override the thumb's style trackStyle={undefined}            // Override the tracks' style minTrackStyle={undefined}         // Override the tracks' style for the minimum range midTrackStyle={undefined}         // Override the tracks' style for the middle range maxTrackStyle={undefined}         // Override the tracks' style for the maximum range vertical={false}                  // If true, the slider will be drawn vertically inverted={false}                  // If true, min value will be on the right, and max on the left enabled={true}                    // If false, the slider won't respond to touches anymore